meuzishun/blog-api/README.md

-Blog API
+# Blog API

-Overview
+## Overview

-Journal
+## Journal

 I began the process by creating the models for the data needed: user, post, comment.
 I make a list for each model, outlining what data was needed for each.

 User:

--firstname
--lastname
+- firstname
+- lastname
--email (used for log in)
+- email (used for log in)
--password (later changed to hashedPassword and salt) -isAdmin
+- hashed password
+- isAdmin (Boolean)

 Post:

--author
--title
--content
--timestamp
--isPublished
+- author
+- title
+- content
+- timestamp
+- isPublished (Boolean)

 Comment:

--author
--post
--content
--timestamp
+- author
+- post
+- content
+- timestamp

 Since I am using MongoDB, I installed mongoose and imported it to each file to create schemas and later exporting the models.
 Most of the data for each schema was required.
 Several data types were string, but some are references to other data types (e.g. a post author is referencing a user's id).
 I referenced models from previous projects so I copied over a virtual for each model that just returns the url with the database id... not sure if they'll be needed.
 Then I setup the database on MongoDB.
 Not too much going on here yet, just grabbed the connection url and stored it in a .env file (make sure to add the .env to the .gitignore file!).